 Introduction

-When we talk about accounting cycle, we normally refer the 10 steps process in accounting from the analyzing, then record those transactions until the preparation of Financial Statements and reversing entry where necessary.
-In this article, we will go in detail about each of the 10 steps plus examples.
+When we talk about the accounting cycle, we normally refer to the 10 steps process in accounting from the analysis, then record those transactions until the preparation of Financial Statements and reversing entry where necessary.
+In this article, we will detail each of the 10 steps plus examples.
 So what are those steps in the accounting cycle?

 So let’s start.